 Queen Elizabeth Theatre

 We continue our season with an evening featuring three internationally renowned dancemakers.
-Experience the Canadian premiere of virtuosic creator Marco Goecke’s intense exploration of love, Woke Up Blind.
-Artistic Director Medhi Walerski will also create a new world premiere.
-The evening will conclude with The Statement, a striking and theatrical masterpiece from Crystal Pite—arguably the most sought-after choreographer in the world.
+The program begins with the Canadian premiere of virtuosic creator Marco Goecke’s intense exploration of love, Woke Up Blind.
+Next, experience The Statement, a striking and theatrical masterpiece from Crystal Pite—arguably the most sought-after choreographer in the world.
+The evening will conclude with an anticipated new creation from Ballet BC Artistic Director Medhi Walerski.

 Woke Up Blind